Finding an Apartment to Buy

 Be accommodating to the seller by offering him the opportunity to choose a closing date at his convenience.
 Some sellers haven’t lined up a new place to live by the time their house sells.
 When it comes time to make an offer, don’t panic if the seller rejects your first offer or if it turns out you’re in a very competitive market.
 Some buyers are tempted to buy a property at any price if they’ve lost a bidding war.
 While you want to make your offer as attractive as possible, don’t work against your interests.

 Even in a competitive market, protect your interests by insisting on a proper home inspection.

 Before you make an offer, do your due diligence on the property with your attorney and agent.
 Get comparable sales data on the building you are interested in and on comparable properties in the neighborhood.
-Develop a three-tiered price target: The lowest price you could reasonably offer without offending the seller, the offer price that you and your agent think the seller most likely to accept, and the maximum sales price you’re willing to pay for the property.
+Then, develop a three-tiered price target: The lowest price you could reasonably offer without offending the seller, the offer price that you and your agent think the seller is most likely to accept, and the maximum sales price you’re willing to pay for the property.
 Make your offer based on the lower price target and stick to your limits if the negotiation takes the sales price beyond that limit.

 An Elika buyer’s agent will advise on the best offer to make and help move things along the negotiations get stuck.
 Thanks to our agents performing a comparable market analysis, you’ll know approximately what the property is worth and what the right offer should be.

 We’ll also make sure that any counteroffers are fair.
 Because we know NYC real estate so well and know the fair value of any apartment, you can be confident with our advice.
 We only provide buyer’s representation and have a strong incentive to help you get the best possible deal on your new property.

 Once an accepted offer is reached and both parties move towards signing a contract, we’ll help you through the rest.
 Buying a home means dealing with a lot of paperwork, and our agents will help you navigate the red tape and get you organized.